 Currently available in more than 1,000 languages, LUMO videos are opening doors to heart language Scripture across the globe.
 Today, more than 163 organizations are using these videos to reach the nations!
 The exciting visual content facilitates group discussion and discipleship.

-LUMO movies offer the ability to incorporate audio versions of translated Scripture without the need for script translation, voice actor training, or dubbing.
+LUMO movies incorporate audio versions of translated Scripture without the need for script translation, voice actor training, or dubbing.
 According to John Lamphear, Seed Company’s director of field technology, “The LUMO gospel films are created with a voiceover in the mother tongue, instead of lip-syncing, so it’s easier to produce.
 We are able to engage language communities more quickly and more effectively.”